 Lesson 3: Validation & Errors — Data Safety, Type Checking

-Make sure your CLI tool only accepts valid, well-typed input and throws helpful errors when things go wrong.
+Goal: Make sure your CLI tool only accepts valid, well-typed input — and throws helpful errors when users do dumb things.

 Why Validation Matters

-Validation protects your logic from crashing, ensures clean output, and makes your script behave like a pro-level tool, not a fragile toy.
+Validation protects your logic from crashing, keeps output clean, and makes your script behave like a real tool, not a fragile toy.
 It’s the armor between your code and the chaos.

 • Type enforcement (type=int, type=float, etc.)